twcc/man-vip/GD-VCS-main _en.md

 * A key pair is a certificate with which to connect to a VCS instance.
 Before creating a VCS instance, you must first obtain or create a key pair in order to use the functions of an instance.
 If this is the first use, please click "＋CREATE KEY PAIR".

 :::info
-:bulb: Hint: 100 GB system disk space (built-in volume) is provided.
+:bulb: Hint: 100 GB OS disk space (built-in dsk) is provided.
 :::

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_72e73c2abb8c4a7c6cef29772fb9c75a.png)